sourcecred/operations/overview.md

 projects, and the feedback has been quite positive.
 However, SourceCred doesn't yet do a great job of assigning cred to individual pull requests, issues, or commits.
-There isn't yet much data distinguishing pulls or commits from each other, so whichever ones get more discussion often get to have the highest scores.
+There isn't yet much data distinguishing pulls or commits from each other, so whichever ones get more discussion often get the highest scores.

 The next big frontier for improving cred quality is adding source-code analysis.
 We'll do this by adding files and functions into the contribution